Sri Lanka rejects lockdown to beat Covid 'bomb' - EasternEye

-SRI Lanka’s government rejected on Tuesday (10) mounting calls for an immediate lockdown to contain a surge in Covid-19 cases and deaths that are severely stretching hospitals and crematoriums.
+Sri Lanka’s government rejected on Tuesday (10) mounting calls for an immediate lockdown to contain a surge in Covid-19 cases and deaths that is severely stretching hospitals and crematoriums.

 “Curfews or a lockdown is the last resort, but we are not there yet,” Rambukwella told reporters.
 “Our target is to get everyone over the age of 18 vaccinated by September and thereafter it is in the hands of the gods.”